Migrate for Anthos and GKE gives you three basic ways to interact with the services and resources necessary to perform migrations:

 - Language support for Java, Go, Python, Node.js, PHP, Ruby and .NET.

 - Built-in authorization for access to GCP Console projects and resources.

-Migrate for Anthos includes Custom Resource Definitions (CRDs) that enable you to easily create and manage migrations using an API automation solution or code.
+Migrate for Anthos and GKE includes Custom Resource Definitions (CRDs) that enable you to easily create and manage migrations using an API automation solution or code.
 For example, you can use these CRDs to build your own automated tools.

 For more on the Migrate for Anthos and GKE CRDs, see APIs and reference.